ckirkendall3/contactj/README.md

 * LastName, FirstName, Gender, FavoriteColor, DateOfBirth
 * LastName FirstName Gender FavoriteColor DateOfBirth

+The program will then output the list of records sorted by gender, then sorted by birth date, then sorted by last name descending.

 ## SpringBoot RESTful application

 The contacts-app module builds a spring boot jar that implements a simple RESTful server with the following endpoints: